-- traffic density/vehicles
+- · traffic density/vehicles

+- speed environment

 - pedestrians

 - signage

 - irregular events construction, crash scenes, road detours, flooding

 - complex intersections and merges

 - regional variations in road design

+- rail-road interfaces.
-Infrastructure or network

-requirements: Trialling organisations must inform road transport agencies of any infrastructure or network requirements for the trial.
+Infrastructure or network requirements: Trialling organisations must inform road transport agencies of any infrastructure or network requirements for the trial.
 Road transport agencies may be able to provide support or assistance in managing any changes to infrastructure (such as roadworks) during the course of a trial.

-Engagement with the public and other stakeholders: Trialling organisations must set out how they intend to engage with the public and other key stakeholders as part of the trial.
-This could include engagement with local government authorities, road user groups, emergency services, infrastructure managers and public transport providers.
+Engagement with the public and other stakeholders:

+Trialling organisations must set out how they intend to engage with the public and other key stakeholders as part of the trial.
+This could include engagement with local government authorities, road user groups, law enforcement agencies, emergency services, infrastructure managers and public transport providers.
 Managing change: Trialling organisations must set out how they intend to manage changes to the vehicle or infrastructure over the course of a trial.
 Trialling organisations are likely to update software and upgrade hardware over the course of a trial as issues are discovered and technology evolves.
 Software updates that substantially change the performance of the vehicle, such as changing the level of automation of the vehicle, will require a reassessment of the safety management plan.
-Trialling organisations should set out processes for managing these changes to ensure they maintain safety.
-Trialling organisations should also address how they would manage changes to the road network (such as roadworks) that may occur over the course of the trial.
+Trialling organisations should set out their processes for managing these changes to ensure they maintain safety.
+Trialling organisations should also set out how they will ensure compliance with changes to the road environment that may occur over the course of the trial (such as changes to road infrastructure).